syself/cluster-api-provider-hetzner/docs/topics/quickstart.md

 # Quickstart Guide

-This guide goes through all necessary steps to create a cluster on Hetzner infrastructure (on HCloud & on Hetzner Dedicated).
+This guide goes through all the necessary steps to create a cluster on Hetzner infrastructure (on HCloud & Hetzner Dedicated).

 ## Preparing Hetzner

-You have the two options of either creating a pure HCloud cluster or a hybrid cluster with Hetzner dedicated (bare metal) servers.
-For a full list of flavors please check out the [release page](https://github.com/syself/cluster-api-provider-hetzner/releases).
+You have two options: either create a pure HCloud cluster or a hybrid cluster with Hetzner dedicated (bare metal) servers.
+For a full list of flavors, please check out the [release page](https://github.com/syself/cluster-api-provider-hetzner/releases).

-To create a workload cluster we need to do some preparation:
+To create a workload cluster, we need to do some preparation:

 - Set up the projects and credentials in HCloud.
 - Create the management/bootstrap cluster.